maixnor/wu-quartz/content/semester 3/Corporate goodness and shareholder wealth.md

 - more positive reaction if past irresponsibility is addressed
 	- especially in community and environmental factors
 - negative reaction if just responsible
-- more positive reaction if news are legal/economic
+- more positive reaction if news are legal/economic and have digits/numbers in them